 King Street in Old Town offers festivals year round.
 EYA is now selling townhomes and condominiums within walking distance of King Street and the Alexandria waterfront.
 Old Town Commons features townhomes with garage parking and rooftop terraces.
 The Oronoco offers expansive one-level luxury condominiums on the banks of the Potomac River with unparalleled amenities such as heated pool, outdoor kitchen, concierge services, dog washing station and more.

-EYA homes are not the only new additions to Old Town Alexandria, Bethesda, Mosaic District, and Arts District Hyattsville.
+EYA homes are not the only new additions to Old Town Alexandria, Bethesda, Mosaic District, Arts District Hyattsville, and Silver Spring.
 Take an exciting look at what is coming to your neighborhood!

 Old Town Alexandria

 Carluccio’s – The UK-based restaurant and market plans to open its first location in the United States at 100 King Street in Old Town.
 As mentioned in an Old Town Alexandria Patch article, the man behind the vision, Italian Chef Antonio Carluccio, describes Carluccio’s as “an Italian café, restaurant and food shop, renowned for bringing authentic and traditional Italian cooking and ingredients to families in a relaxing and friendly environment.”
 Our newest Old Town neighborhoods at The Oronoco and Old Town Commons are perfectly situated minutes from Carluccio’s future location and all the other acclaimed King Street shops and restaurants.